everythingajw/shfs/README.md

 - 4 byte unsigned user id
 - 4 byte unsigned group id
 - 2 byte unsigned file length
-- 8 byte signed last modification time
+- 7 byte signed last modification time
-- 256 byte null-terminated file name (255 "usable bytes")
+- 256 byte file name

 All fields except for the file name are stored as big-endian integers.
 File names are just a sequence of null-terminated bytes.

 Each file has a maximum size of 2048 bytes.
 Each file is allocated a 2048-byte block, regardless of file size.

-If the first byte of the file name is zero, then that inode is not considered allocated.
+If the first byte of the file name is /, then that inode is not considered allocated.
+File names cannot contain the null byte.

+Why 7 and not 8 bytes for some fields? `printf(1)` can't handle 0xFFFF_FFFF_FFFF_FFFF nicely.